HemanthKarniyana/TTS/README.md

 ***DVREALM_USER*** - (OPTIONAL INPUT) Required only if Database Vault is enabled and configured in the source database.
 Specify a Database Vault realm owner or authorized user required to access objects protected by Database Vault during the backup process.
 If not provided and Database Vault is enabled, backup will fail with an error.

-***DVREALM_PASSWORD*** - (OPTIONAL INPUT) Required only if Database Vault is enabled and configured in the source.Password for the specified DVREALM_USER.
+***DVREALM_PASSWORD*** - (RUNTIME INPUT) Required only if Database Vault is enabled and configured in the source.
+Password for the specified DVREALM_USER.
 If not provided and Database Vault is enabled, backup will fail with an error.
+Provide as CLI runtime input when prompted.
+This prompt appears only if DVREALM_USER is provided

+##### Optional tool behavior inputs

+***IGNORE_NON_FATAL_ERRORS*** : (OPTIONAL INPUT) Accepted values TRUE/true or FALSE/false.
+When set to TRUE, logical object validation findings that identify objects not transported are reported but do not stop the backup.
+If not provided, value defaults to FALSE.

+***JDK8_PATH*** : (OPTIONAL INPUT) Path to a JDK 8 installation.
+Configure this only when the OCI installer fails with the default ORACLE_HOME JDK and the tool needs to retry using JDK 8.
+Leave empty unless needed.

 **Backup Utility Sample Inputs**
 ```